AEW Rampage lineup: The card for tonight’s TNT show - Pro Wrestling Dot Net

 The following matches are advertised for tonight’s AEW Rampage television show.

+-“House of Black” Malakai Black, Brody King, Buddy Matthews, and Julia Hart speak

-Powell’s POV: Rampage was taped on Wednesday in Broomfield, Colorado at 1stBank Center.
-Colin McGuire has the night off, so join me for our weekly live review as AEW Rampage airs on TNT at 9CT/10ET.
-My same night Rampage audio review will be available for Dot Net Members (including our Patreon subscribers).
+Powell’s POV: AEW announced that Bennett accepted an open challenge for the TNT Title since our last update.
+Rampage will be live from Portland, Oregon at Veterans Memorial Coliseum and will be followed by the live AEW Battle of the Belts V. Join Colin McGuire for his live review of AEW Rampage and AEW Battle of the Belts V as the shows air on TNT beginning at 9CT/10ET.
+Colin’s same night combined audio review will be available for Dot Net Members (including our Patreon subscribers).

 Be the first to comment